A trail is being built through Tolland Ranch that will provide a connection between West Magnolia and Jenny Creek Trail.

 The middle section of the trail is located below and along a ridge between Buckeye Mountain and the Blackhills Mine.
 It affords magnificent views to Tolland itself, Mammoth Gulch, James Peak, and other prominent features along the Divide.

 The western section of the trail descends toward the Blackhills Mine and then northwest into Deadman’s Gulch, located in Eldora’s Nordic area.
 From Deadman’s Gulch, the trail will join up with the Jenny Creek Trail.
-The exact location of the alignment is still being worked through with Eldora and USFS since Eldora’s planned Alpine expansion will affect this area.

 In January 2015, Boulder County acquired a public trail easement across Tolland Ranch.
 At the time, Boulder County had partnered with the Colorado State Forest Service and Great Outdoors Colorado, with coordination by The Conservation Fund, to acquire a larger conservation easement of approximately 3,334 acres of the property from the Toll family.
 The majority of the property is located immediately south of Boulder County in Gilpin County and includes a segment of South Boulder Creek between the East Portal and the Peak to Peak Highway.